-- our industry is subject to rapidly changing technology and new and increasing amounts of scientific data, and if we fail to keep pace with these technological advances, we may be unable to compete effectively and our business and prospects could suffer; - we are an early-stage company with a limited operating history, which may expose us to enhanced risks and increase the difficulty of evaluating our business and prospects; - we have a history of losses, and we may never be able to achieve or sustain profitability; - if we are not able to grow our customer base and increase demand for our tests from existing and new customers, our commercial success would be limited; - we face intense competition, which is likely to intensify further as existing competitors devote additional resources to, and new participants enter, the market, and if we cannot compete successfully, we may be unable to increase our revenue or achieve or grow profitability; - we will need to invest in and expand our infrastructure and hire additional skilled personnel in order to support our anticipated growth, and our failure to effectively manage any future growth could jeopardize our business; - we have limited experience marketing and selling our tests, and our commercial success will depend in part upon our ability to grow our sales and marketing team and generate sales using this relatively small internal and developing team; - we conduct business in a heavily regulated industry, and any changes in applicable laws, regulations or the enforcement discretion of the U.S. Food and Drug Administration, or FDA, or violations of laws or regulations by us, could adversely affect our business, prospects, results of operations or financial condition; - if we fail to comply with applicable federal, state, local and foreign laboratory licensing requirements, we could lose the ability to perform our tests or experience disruptions to our business; - we currently own no patents related to our technology platform and rely upon trade secret protection, non-disclosure agreements and invention assignment agreements to protect our proprietary information, which may not be effective to protect our proprietary technologies and other information;
+- our industry is subject to rapidly changing technology and new and increasing amounts of scientific data.
+If we fail to keep pace with these technological advances we may be unable to compete effectively and our business and prospects could suffer; - we are an early-stage company with a limited operating history, which may expose us to enhanced risks and increase the difficulty of evaluating our business and prospects; - if we are not able to grow our customer base and increase demand for our tests from existing and new customers, our commercial success would be limited; - we face intense competition, which is likely to intensify further as existing competitors devote additional resources to, and new participants enter, the market.
+If we cannot compete successfully, we may be unable to increase our revenue or achieve or grow profitability; - we will need to invest in and expand our infrastructure and hire additional skilled personnel in order to support our anticipated growth.
+A failure to effectively manage any future growth could jeopardize our business; - we have limited experience marketing and selling our tests and our commercial success will depend in part upon our ability to grow our sales and marketing team and generate sales using this relatively small internal and developing team; - we conduct business in a heavily regulated industry, and any changes in applicable regulations or the U.S. Food and Drug Administration's, or FDA, enforcement discretion, or violations of regulations by us, could adversely affect our business, prospects, results of operations or financial condition; - if we fail to comply with applicable federal, state, local and foreign laboratory licensing requirements, we could lose the ability to perform our tests or experience disruptions to our business; - we currently own no patents related to our technology platform and rely upon trade secret protection, non-disclosure agreements and invention assignment agreements to protect our proprietary information, which may not effectively protect our proprietary technologies and other information;

-- our ability to achieve profitability depends upon our ability to collect payment for the tests we deliver to hospitals and medical institutions, which we may not be able to do successfully; - if third-party payors do not provide coverage and adequate reimbursement for our tests, our commercial success could be limited; - if our sole laboratory facility becomes inoperable, if we are forced to vacate the facility or if we are unable to obtain additional laboratory space as and when needed, we would be unable to perform our tests and our business would be harmed; - we are exposed to additional business, regulatory, political, operational, financial and economic risks related to our international operations; - actual or attempted security breaches, loss of data and other disruptions could compromise sensitive information related to our business or to patients or prevent us from accessing critical information, any of which could expose us to liability and adversely affect our business and our reputation; and - · the loss of any member of our senior management team could adversely affect our business.
+- our ability to achieve profitability depends upon our ability to collect payment for the tests we deliver to hospitals and medical institutions, which we may not be able to do successfully; - · if third-party payors do not provide coverage and adequate reimbursement for our tests, our commercial success could be limited; - if our sole laboratory facility becomes inoperable, if we are forced to vacate the facility or if we are unable to obtain additional laboratory space as and when needed, we would be unable to perform our tests and our business would be harmed; - we are exposed to additional business, regulatory, political, operational, financial and economic risks related to our international operations; - actual or attempted security breaches, loss of data and other disruptions could compromise sensitive information related to our business or to patients or prevent us from accessing critical information and expose us to liability, which could adversely affect our business and our reputation; and - the loss of any member of our senior management team could adversely affect our business.